AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/go-live.md

 * Configure CDN, SSL and DNS.
   * If you are using your own CDN, enter a support ticket to configure appropriate routing.
     * See the section [Customer CDN points to AEM Managed CDN](/help/implementing/dispatcher/cdn.md#point-to-point-cdn) in the CDN documentation for details.
-    * You will need to configure SSL and DNS according to the documentation of your CDN vendor.
+    * Configure SSL and DNS according to the documentation of your CDN vendor.
   * If you are not using an additional CDN, manage SSL and DNS as per the following documentation:
     * Managing SSL Certificates
       * [Introduction to Managing SSL Certificates](/help/implementing/cloud-manager/managing-ssl-certifications/introduction.md)